Web3Vikings/SmartContracts/README.md

 h.
 Allow bank to add new customer
 i.
 View bank data and total KYC count
 j.
 Block bank from adding any new customer

+**Develop a Library Smart Contract**
+  Objective - To devlop a Library Smart Contract that allows following functions - addition of book, Query of book by bookID, transfer of ownership.